virginiacc/complaint-intake/README.md

 Do all your development on the files in `/src/`.
 Your browser should automatically refresh the page as you make changes to anything in `/src/`.

-Currently, all the code lives in `/src/v0/`.
+Currently, the code lives in `/src/` and references legacy assets in `/src/v0/`.
 All the pages in there are being iteratively refactored to be more standard Capital Framework pages.
-Refactored pages will get moved to `/src/` when they're done, and refactored JS and CSS will get moved to `/src/static/`.
+Refactored JS and CSS will get moved to `/src/static/`.

 ## Open source licensing info
 1. [TERMS](TERMS.md)